-She graduated from the University of Massachusetts, Amherst in 2003 with a BA in English and a concentration in poetry.
+She graduated from the University of Massachusetts, Amherst with a BA in English and a concentration in poetry.
 In 2015, she earned her MFA from the University of Washington, Seattle.
 Catherine is the recipient of a fellowship to the Juniper Summer Writing institute and was the 2019 artist in residence at the Northwest Film Forum.

 Catherine Bresner’s the empty season is an exquisite collection that comprises poetry, collage, illustration, and song.
 Her poems not only boldly challenge the ways that we as readers understand mental illness, femininity, cultural artifacts, and identity, but they interrogate the ways we understand the language of poetry altogether.